 (The backdrop is the Schottenstift abbey that dates back hundreds of years)

-Just up from Am Hof is the Altwiener Christkindlmarkt on the Freyung.
+Just up from Am Hof is the Altwiener Christkindlmarkt on the Freyung square.

-Also notable for the adjoining organic farmer’s market with its wonderful specialties from the more rural parts of Austria.
-Try the Bergkäse cheese: it’s sharp as a knife.
+Also notable for the adjoining organic farmer’s market with its specialties from the more rural parts of Austria.
+Try the Bergkäse cheese: sharp as an Oxford professor.

 The Freyung market has an authentic feel, thanks to the smaller size and, particularly, the mix of historical buildings that surround it: medieval churches, Baroque townhouses, and 18th-century apothecaries.